data-gymnasia/courses/content/data-and-society/content.md

 For projects, you may need to do some more extensive reading.
 If you plan to pursue a PhD later, you will definitely need to write literature reviews and eventually review papers.
-Now read the remaining sections if they apply to you.

 [Continue](btn:next)